LuisAlva1987/American_Hospital_Association_Survey/README.md

 ### Hospital Performance
 * Has the volume of hospital participation increase or decrease over the years?
-* What is the current state of patient involvement (surveys completed by patients in hospitals) increase or decreased over the years?
-What recommendations can you make to have a better sense of what needs to be furtherer improve on patient care?
+* What is the current state of patient involvement (surveys completed by patients in hospitals)?
+What recommendations can you make to have a better sense of what needs to be further improve on patient care?
 * What recommendations can you make to hospitals to help them further improve the patient experience?
 * Have hospitals' HCAHPS scores improved over the past 9 years?